Tresorndala/Final-project-group-31/README.md

 Seq2Seq Translation Model
 This project demonstrates training a sequence-to-sequence (Seq2Seq) model for translation from Tshiluba to English using the Helsinki-NLP/opus-mt-mul-en model available in the MarianMT library on Hugging Face.
 The pretrained model is fine-tuned using the best hyperparameters obtained through Optuna and is evaluated using the BLEU score.
-The final model is deployed on Streamlit.
+The final model is deployed on Streamlit.we used the data from the bible to funetune the model

 Overview
 Model: Helsinki-NLP/opus-mt-mul-en